PlagiatBros/tap192/man/MANUAL.md

 * `/kit/set/selected` (optional <int_or_string: setup>) <int_or_string: kit>:<br />
     Same as `/kit/select`.

-* `/kit/get/selected` (optional: <string: osc_address>):
+* `/kit/get/selected` (optional: <string: osc_address>):<br />
-    Send selected kit ID for each setup on the specified osc_address.
+    Send selected kit ID for each setup to the specified osc_address.
 If osc_address is not defined, tapeutape will send the kits list back to the address from which it received the osc message.<br />
     Received message should look like this:<br />
     `/tapeutape/get/selected` <int: SETUP_ID_1> <int: SELECTED_KIT_ID> <int: SETUP_ID_2> <int: SELECTED_KIT_ID> ...

 * `/kit/get/selected/by_name` (optional: <string: osc_address>):<br />
-    Send selected kit name for each setup on the specified osc_address.
+    Send selected kit name for each setup to the specified osc_address.
 If osc_address is not defined, tapeutape will send the kits list back to the address from which it received the osc message.<br />
     Received message should look like this:<br />
     `/tapeutape/get/selected` <string: SETUP_NAME_1> <string: SELECTED_KIT_NAME> <string: SETUP_NAME_2> <string: SELECTED_KIT_NAME> ...